Steele Cup Cash

 The Steele Cup Cash is an annual bonspiel, or curling tournament, held at the Capital Winter Club in Fredericton, New Brunswick.
 It was part of the Men's and Women's World Curling Tour in 2018 and 2019, and is now just a tour event.
 The tournament is held in a round robin format.

+In 2022 and 2023, the event merged with the Jim Sullivan Curling Classic.